MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-project.md

 1. [Download](https://www.microsoft.com/download/details.aspx?id=49117) the Office Deployment Tool from the Microsoft Download Center.

 2. Create a [configuration.xml file](office-deployment-tool-configuration-options.md) to use with the Office Deployment Tool to install Project Online Desktop Client.
    - We recommend using the [Office Customization Tool](https://config.office.com/officeSettings/configurations) in the [Microsoft 365 Apps admin center](https://config.office.com) to create the configuration file.
-Leave the **Office Suite** field emtpy and choose your version in the **Project** dropdown.
+Leave the **Office Suite** field empty and choose your version in the **Project** dropdown.
-   - We also recommend to review the [Build dynamic, lean, and universal packages for Microsoft 365 Apps](./fieldnotes/build-dynamic-lean-universal-packages.md) article on how to optimize your configuration file.
+   - We also recommend reviewing the [Build dynamic, lean, and universal packages for Microsoft 365 Apps](./fieldnotes/build-dynamic-lean-universal-packages.md) article on how to optimize your configuration file.
 This step is optional.

 3. Use the [Office Deployment Tool](overview-office-deployment-tool.md) to deploy Project Online Desktop Client on your users' devices.
-   - We recommend to install without downloading the source files beforehand.
+   - We recommend installing Project without downloading the source files beforehand.
 This reduces the overall network utilization and removes the need to maintain the source files.

 If you already use other tools to deploy software to your users, such as Microsoft Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy Project.